tanboonjoon/main/docs/UserGuide.md

 1. Once you have used the program long enough and are comfortable with editing the config.json file directly.
 You are allowed to do so.
 2. Please take note that you should only edit the values in the config file (e.g changing path, setting new active time )
 3. Do take note that changing or removing any keyname such as 'taskForceDataFilePath' will result in the system overwriting the config file with a default one instead.
+4. You are advised to edit config value through ConfigCommand to minimize any risk of corrupting the config file
 ## Quick Start

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>